keithrbennett/rexe/README.md

 ### Multiline Ruby Commands

 Although `rexe` is cleanest with short one liners, you may want to use it to include nontrivial Ruby code in your shell script as well.
-If you do this, you may need to:

-* add trailing backslashes to lines of Ruby code
+If you do this, you may need to add trailing backslashes to the lines of Ruby code.

-* use %q{} and %Q{} in your Ruby code instead of single and double quotes, since the quotes have special meaning to the shell
+In addition, don't forget you can use `%q{}` and `%Q{}` in your Ruby code instead of single and double quotes.

 ### The Use of Semicolons